Beach vacations are great, but sometimes you’re in the mood for something a little more active.

 WHY YOU SHOULD VISIT: Maybe you haven’t heard of Keene, and that’s OK.
 Keene hasn’t heard of you, either.
 Surrounded by mountains in upstate New York, you’ll be too distracted by Mother Nature to care what town you’re closest to.

-Mount Marcy is one of the top hiking spots in the area, and Lake Tear of the Clouds has one of the best names you’ll ever encounter.
+Plus, Keene is home to some of the best hikes in upstate New York.
+Mount Marcy is a favorite hiking spot, and Lake Tear of the Clouds has one of the best names you’ll ever encounter.
 Marcy is New York’s tallest mountain (higher than the Empire State Building, if you can believe) and Tear of the Clouds its highest lake, so while you won’t be able to see corporate bankers milling about on city streets below, you’ll be physically very far above anyone in NYC.
 And that has to count for something.

 6. Whitefish, MT

 WHY YOU SHOULD VISIT: Quickly becoming a staple of alpine adventures out west, Whitefish is not a place to be overlooked.
 Whether it’s skiing in the winter or hiking and mountain biking when it’s a bit nicer out, this is definitely a place for action.

 Biking is very popular on Going-to-the-Sun Road, and Whitefish Lake State Park offers a flatter hiking option with prime mountain views.
 But don’t forget: The exhilarating Glacier National Park is just 25 miles away, which is definitely not to be missed.

 WHY YOU SHOULD VISIT: What is a “water gap,” you ask?
 Essentially, it’s when a flowing body of water (typically a river) cuts through mountains and forms said “gap.”